faberNovel/heart/modules/ssllabs-server/README.md

     npm install @fabernovel/heart-ssllabs-server
     ```

-    If you are using Yarn, npm < 7 or PNPM < 8 as package manager, you also have to install _[Heart CLI](https://www.npmjs.com/package/@fabernovel/heart-cli)_ (which is automatically installed if you have more recent versions):
+    If you are using Yarn, npm < 7 or PNPM < 8, you also have to install _[Heart CLI](https://www.npmjs.com/package/@fabernovel/heart-cli)_ (which is automatically installed in more recent versions of these packages managers):

     ```bash
     npm install @fabernovel/heart-cli